1. Determine how the sun impacts ballplayers.

-Ideally, you should aim to keep the sun out of the batter’s line of sight.
-It is very difficult, and even dangerous, for a batter to try to pick up a pitch when looking either directly or indirectly into the sun.
-In other words, it is best to keep the sun entirely behind the batter’s head so it does not present a problem during play.
+It’s important to know where the sun will be at the time of day when most games will be played.
+It can affect every player on the diamond.
+Ideally, try to keepthe sun out of the batter’s line of sight.
+It can be dangerous for a batter to try to pick up a pitch when looking directly, or even indirectly, into the sun.
+It is safest to keep the sun entirely behind the batter’s head.

-It is also very important to make sure the sun angle will impact as few of the fielders as possible.
-Generally speaking, the best angle for both batters and fielders is to have the centerline of the field run from southwest to northeast with home plate at the southwestern end.
-The centerline of the field is the imaginary line running from the apex (back point) of home plate, through the middle of 2nd base, and on to centerfield.
+Make sure the sun angle will impact as few fielders as possible, too.
+The best angle for both batters and fielders is to have the centerline of the field run from southwest to northeast with home plate at the southwestern end.
+The centerline of the field is the imaginary line running from the back point of home plate (the apex) through the middle of 2nd base, and on out to centerfield.

-Next, using a 200-foot (or longer) measuring tape with one end attached to the stake at home plate, measure out in the direction that you want to place 2nd base.
-Drive another stake at the proper distance for 2nd base, according to the ruling league or jurisdiction that you are in (see Field Dimensions Diagrams in the RED section).
+Attach one end of a 200′ or longer measuring tape to the stake at home plate and measure out in the direction that you want to place 2nd base.
+Reference the Field Dimensions Diagrams to find the distance based on your ruling league or jurisdiction.
+Drive another stake at the proper distance for 2nd base.
 This point should be the exact center of 2nd base and should fall on the centerline of the field.